-ICES may also on its own initiative draw the attention of competent authorities to marine matters which may require policy and management attention.
+We may also on our own initiative draw the attention of competent authorities to marine matters which may require policy and management attention.

 ICES advice is produced through a process which is set up to ensure that the advice is based on the best available science and data, is considered legitimate by both authorities and stakeholders and is relevant and operational in relation to the policy in question.